 How much does it cost?

-You may be eligible for a Personal Budget to cover all the costs.
+You may be eligible for a personal budget from the council or funding from your housing association to cover all the costs.
 An access-all-areas pass costs £28 per week.
-While your funding is being organised we may be able to offer you some limited free access to get you started.
+While your funding is being organised, we may be able to offer you some limited free access to get you started.